 - Organic: The user did not interact with a media source.
 Note!
 For ease of understanding, we often refer to a user as being attributed organically.
 We know that this is not strictly true, as users installing organically aren't attributed at all.

 The Attribution Model is a set of rules, that determine how credit for an event is assigned to touchpoints in conversion paths.
-Each of the players in the mobile marketing ecosystem, Google Play, App Store, Apple, ad networks such as Facebook and Twitter, and mobile measurement companies, have their own attribution models.
+Each of the players in the app marketing ecosystem, Google Play, App Store, Apple, CTV platforms, ad networks such as Facebook and Twitter, and mobile measurement companies, have their own attribution models.
 Each counts installs and events differently.

 What's important is not the difference between the models but rather that the rules are clear and are implemented in a manner that is unbiased.
 Enabling advertisers to optimize campaigns and compare the quality of user performance.